ddeveloper72/milestone-3-project/README.md

         13. Execute `$ git commit -m "Turned off server developer mode"`
         14. Execute `$ git push heroku master`
-        14. Save above changes to existing git profile `$ git push`
+        15. Save above changes to existing git profile `$ git push`

-    1. In Heroku - Part 2:
+    3. In Heroku - Part 2:
         1. Select Settings
             - Select Config Vars:
+            - set `IP`to `0.0.0.0`
-            - set IP to 0.0.0.0
+            - set `PORT` to `5000`
-            - set PORT to 5000
+            - set `SECRET_KEY` to `Some_Secret`
         2. Select More, beside Open app:
             - Click Restart all dynos.
         3. Click Open app
             - Select new tab, [Riddle Me This](https://ddeveloper72-riddle-me-this.herokuapp.com/)
-2. Credits:
-    - There are loads of people that I want to give credit to.
-These include, first and foremeost my family for thier support!
-    - My friends withinn the Code Institute who go by the Slack handles @Eventret, @Miro, @saraloh, my Mentor, Nishant and tutors @niel_ci and @nakita_ci.
-You guys have helped me to find my way to using various online resources like [Pretty Printed](https://www.youtube.com/channel/UC-QDfvrRIDB6F0bIO4I4HkQ) and personally shared resources like UXD design templates- to help keep my thoughts on task and ontrack and help with my C9 coding environment.
-Thank you ladies and gentlement!
-    - To create a login function for my game site, I adapted the tutorial from Pretty Printed to create an SQL datase for storing my player names and passwords in an secure environment.
-The tutorial which I followed was called: [Build a User Login System With Flask-Login, Flask-WTForms, Flask-Bootstrap, and Flask-SQLAlchemy](https://youtu.be/8aTnmsDMldY).

-3. Bugs & Debugging:
+2. Bugs & Debugging:
     - Development Testing:
-      * During developent, media responsiveness of the game was tested using Chrome dev tools to simulate different small and large screen devices.
+      * During development, media responsiveness of the game was tested using Chrome dev tools to simulate different small and large screen devices.
       * I later shared my game with family and friends on WhatsApp so that they could follow the Heroku link to the game app and see the game on their mobile handsets.
-In this way, I fould that I had to limit the sizes of my riddle images as well as title page images.
+In this way, I found that I had to limit the sizes of my riddle images as well as title page images.
-      * I found response issues when viewing the game when switiching between portrate and landscape modes in my development environment.
-I was able to correct these by adding in media queries to my css file.
+      * I found response issues when viewing the game when switching between portrait and landscape modes in my development environment.
+I was able to correct these by adding in media queries to my sass file.
-      * When testing the game in multiplayer mode-  I created several player logins by running different browsers simultaineously.
-The browsers that I used were:
+      * When testing the game in multiplayer mode-  I created several player logins by running different browsers simultaneously.
+The browsers and hardware that I used were:

         1. Chrome
         2. Firefox
         3. Opra Browser
         4. Internet Explorer
         5. Edge
+        6. Samsung Galaxy S5
+        7. Samsung Galaxy S8+

     - Debugging Strategy:
       I thought that the best way to test this game was to run a beta test by putting the game on Heroku and then letting everyone in my college play it.
 While doing so, I asked for feedback on the game.
 This is the feedback I got:
       1. The riddle answer checks were too literal. eg `A clock` failed, but `Clock` passed.
       2. The bottom of the masthead template gets cut-off, hiding my footer so it is no longer visible.
+      3. The web page itself doesn't permit a user to scroll down on smaller screens.
-      3. The ordering of the scores from highest to lowest was in random order.
+      4. The ordering of the scores from highest to lowest was in random order.
-      4. Clicking the home button on the nav bar started the riddle game again, but didn't reset the score to 0.
+      5. Clicking the home button on the nav bar started the riddle game again, but didn't reset the score to 0.
-      5. The image on the index page was too big when seen on a mobile device.
+      6. The image on the index page was too big when seen on a mobile device.
+      7. The log in, log out and sign up nav links were disabled on certain pages by design, but still visible.
-      6. If a player closes the browser without logging out of the game, they remain in session, when they open game again.
+      8. If a player closes the browser without logging out of the game, they remain in session, when they open game again.

    - The fixes:
       1. I changed the checking system between player answer and riddle answer from the same as to is in. (from `==` to `ìs`).
-      2. I still need to look at debugging the masthead template.
+      2. I changed the masthead height to 100% and added overflow-y scroll.
+This was a very difficult fix to resolve, because it wasn't know what was causing the problem preventing vertical page scrolling.
-      3. I had been experimenting with the leaderboard code and had left the return result in brackets when I shouldn't have.
+      3. I had been experimenting with the leader board code and had left the return result in brackets when I shouldn't have.
       4. In the @app.route('/') I added a line to the if statement which I use on the login decorator.
 It creates a new player score, which is set at 0.
 So the player can play the game again without having to log out and log back in again.
-      5. I added a media query in the style.css to change the max-width for the image to 30% on a max screen width of 415px.
+      5. I added a media queries for the main image as well as the leader board images for smaller screen sizes.
+      6. I implemented an if else flask function which uses session, to manage the navbar login, logout and sign-up nav links for the secure and insecure areas of the site.
-      6. I haven't implemented a solution yet, to log a player out of the game, if they close the browser window.
+      7. I haven't implemented a solution yet, to log a player out of the game, if they close the browser window.
 I am currently researching [Flask.session persisting after close browser](https://stackoverflow.com/questions/37227780/flask-session-persisting-after-close-browser).

-4. Boilerplate
+3. Boilerplate
     - [Start Bootstrap - Coming Soon](https://startbootstrap.com/template-overviews/coming-soon/) Free Bootstrap Themes and Templates

-5. Riddles
+4. Riddles
-    - Victorian Era Riddles that have been sourced from the [Gutenberg Project](https://www.gutenberg.org/).
+    - I used Victorian Era Riddles that have been sourced with thanks from the [Gutenberg Project](https://www.gutenberg.org/).

+5. Credits:
+    - There are loads of people that I want to give credit to.
+These include, first and foremost my family for their support!
+    - My friends within the Code Institute who go by the Slack handles @JoWings, @Eventret, @Miro, @saraloh, @JohnL3, @Sonya my Mentor, Nishant and tutors @niel_ci and @nakita_ci.
+You guys have helped me to find my way to using various online resources like [Pretty Printed](https://www.youtube.com/channel/UC-QDfvrRIDB6F0bIO4I4HkQ) and personally shared resources like UXD design templates- to help keep my thoughts on task and on track and help with my C9 coding environment.
+Thank you ladies and gentlemen!
+    - To create a login function for my game site, I adapted the tutorial from Pretty Printed to create an SQL dataset for storing my player names and passwords in an secure environment.
+The tutorial which I followed was called: [Build a User Login System With Flask-Login, Flask-WTForms, Flask-Bootstrap, and Flask-SQLAlchemy](https://youtu.be/8aTnmsDMldY).

 <h6><span class="text-muted">Milestone 3 project for the Code Institute <br />by Duncan Falconer, 2018</span></h6>